University of Al-Qadisiyah: Academic profile

+International collaborations

+The university signed a memorandum of understanding with Durham University, UK, in 2023 to develop capacity in heritage protection, including training of the university's staff and students in archaeological surveying and lab techniques by Durham's Department of Archaeology.
+As part of this collaboration, researchers ad Al-Qadisiyah and Durham pinpointed the location of the Battle of al-Qadisiyyah using declassified US spy satellite images.

 Campuses

 Al-Qadisiyah is located between a strict conservative society to the west (the holy cities of Najaf and Karbala), and the more liberal alternative to the north (Hilla, and Baghdad).
 The result is a mix between conservative and liberal styling in campus planning and student life.
 The main campus is located on the north-western edge of the city of Diwaniya.
 The majority of the university's colleges along with the main administrative building are found here.

 In addition to the main campus, there are smaller campuses sprawled in and around the city of Diwaniya: